 As a classical guitar player, you will sooner or later hear of intonation issues.
 Or you get to face them yourself.
 They crop up fairly often in forum discussions, although some folks can only discuss them using a lot of science and math!

 What exactly does it mean to have an intonation issue?
-Intonation has nothing to do with having a nice tone.
-It’s to do with a guitar being in tune across all frets on the fingerboard, not just the open strings.
+Intonation has to do with a guitar being in tune across all frets on the fingerboard, not just the open strings.
 If the open E note on the first string sounds exactly the same as the fretted E note on the 12th fret (although an octave higher) then that string is in tune.
 If the sounds mismatch with one of them sounding flatter or sharper than the other, that string has an intonation issue.

 Intonation at a manufacturing level and at the highest performance level is a complex issue that has been gaining attention in recent years.
 There are actually technical papers written by luthiers and others on intonation, full of ratios, micro measurements and rocket science.
 To be fair, it is an important subject for today’s luthiers who are required to make instruments of consistent quality and also for advanced players, including concert artists, who take the issue of tuning pretty seriously.